dwilliblob/udacity_iac_project/README.md

     ./create.sh UdagramServers udagram-servers.yml udagram-server-parameters.json
    ```
 4. Visit the LoadBalancerPublicURL listed in UdagramServers outputs
-5. Delete the environment by running
+5. Discard and clean-up the environment by running
    ```
     ./delete.sh UdagramServers
    ```